dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_math.rst

       Attributes are converted implicitly to the float data type.

 A, B, C
-   Attribute
-      The input is a text field that expects an attribute name.
+   :Attribute: The input is a text field that expects an attribute name.

-   Float
-      The input is a number field.
+   :Float: The input is a number field.

 Output